 Photo and image compression is a process designed to minimize the size of a graphics file without noticeably degrading the quality of the image itself.
-Using the proper compression format and tools can make a substantial difference in how images appear on websites and in emails.
+Using the proper compression format and tools can substantially affect how images appear on websites and emails.
 However, many people do not understand how to compress photos properly.
-If you aren’t aware of the difference in the various compression formats, it’s likely your photos will not have the quality you expect, and your image files may be much larger than they need to be.
+If you aren't aware of the difference in the various compression formats, probably, your photos will not have the quality you expect, and your image files may be much larger than they need to be.

 Check out our complete article for a comprehensive comparison of lossy vs lossless compression.

 There are many different image formats, some better used for certain purposes than others.
-The list below includes some of the most popular image formats currently in use.
+The list below includes some of the most popular image formats.

 - JPEG - The Joint Photographic Experts Group (JPEG) is the most common lossy image compression format used for quick image transfer.
 JPEG offers users a great deal of control over the amount of compression applied to the image.
 However, if too much compression is used in a JPEG, the picture may display pixelization in certain parts of the image.
 Learn more about the difference between JPG and JPEG.